CollinRooney12/htsprophet/README.md

      ynew - a dictionary of DataFrames with predictions, seasonalities and trends that can all be plotted

-Don’t forget to specify the frequency if you’re not using Daily data.
+Don’t forget to specify the frequency if you’re not using daily data.

 All other functions should be self-explanatory.